damianpumar/MyResume/src/content/courses/legacy-code.md

 ---
-title: Test-Driven Development
+title: Legacy Code
-description: Do you want to create high quality code, with a really good design, with 100% test coverage and what is easy to maintain?
-In this course you will learn to do it with TDD.
+description: In this course you will learn how to deal with legacy code, how to refactor it and how to add tests to it to make it more maintainable and scalable.
-order: 4
+order: 3
-image: "../../assets/courses/tdd.png"
+image: "../../assets/courses/legacy-code.jpeg"
 layout: "../../layouts/Course.astro"
 ---